The Cowley Road Cookbook

 Where to buy

-You can buy The Cowley Road Cookbook online from the publisher Signal Books from your local bookshop, from the Museum of Oxford gift shop, from selected outlets in east Oxford e.g. Wild Honey on Magdalen Road, and from online retailers.
-However at August 2018 stocks had basically sold out.
-It now seems only to be available second hand from Amazon or Abe for about £75 a copy.
+Since August 2018 stocks had basically sold out.
+It now seems only to be available second hand from Abe for about £15 a copy.
 So if you see one in a second hand bookshop, snap it up!

 Sometimes an odd starting point leads to an excellent view. ..tracing the cooking history of one bijou area of Oxford ends up shining a bright light on British food culture.
 Very tactile, beautifully illustrated… this is the gift for any Oxford-based foodie.
 Has recipes past.. and present… and excellent advice on foodie counter-culture, growing and shopping.
 A book after our own heart.